jiayichen6/book-wish-list-frontend/README.md

 ## Features

 - View all available books with cover, author, description, and subjects
+- Click on a book to open a detailed view with full description
 - **Search books by keyword (title, author)**
 - Tab switching between:
   - **All Books**